Czech Technical University in Prague: Graduation rate

+University student teams

+During their studies, students are encouraged to join one of many student teams within the university to gain real-life experience and work in teams on projects.

+eForce Formula

+Team based at Faculty of Electrical Engineering building a fully electric formula racing car to compete at international competitions.

+CTU Robotics

+Robotic team established by students of mechanical engineering designing and building a fully autonomous space rover vehicle and drones.
+Aiming to prestigious international competition European Rover Challenge which annually takes place in Poland.

+CTU Space Research

+CTU Space Research is ambitious student team.
+Their goal is to design and launch space rockets and stratospheric balloons.
+They compete in the European Rocketry Challenge (EuRoC) in Portugal.

 International cooperation

 Study and work abroad

 CTU has international agreements with 484 foreign universities.
-Many of them are ranked in the first hundred in QS World University Rankings such as National University of Singapore, Nanyang Technological University, Purdue University, Korea Institute of Science and Technology (KAIST), Hong Kong University of Science and Technology, Technical University of Munich, Delft University of Technology or KU Leuven.
+Many of them are ranked in the first hundred in QS World University Rankings such as National University of Singapore, Nanyang Technological University, Purdue University, Korea Institute of Science and Technology (KAIST), Hong Kong University of Science and Technology, Technical University of Munich, Delft University of Technology, KU Leuven or Pontificia Universidad Catolica de Chile.

 CTU has many bilateral agreements with universities outside of Europe.
 The most sought after universities are from Canada, Australia, Singapore, United States and Japan.
-That said, every year many students choose to study in attractive destinations such as Argentina, Brazil, China, Hong Kong, India, Indonesia, South Africa, South Korea, Costa Rica, Mexico, New Zealand, Peru, Russia or Taiwan.
+That said, every year many students choose to study in attractive destinations such as Argentina, Brazil, Chile, China, Hong Kong, India, Indonesia, South Africa, South Korea, Costa Rica, Mexico, New Zealand, Peru, Russia or Taiwan.

 CTU also participates in the European programmes Erasmus and Leonardo.

 International students

 CTU has currently over 3500 international students from 117 countries.
 About 750 of them are an exchange students.
-One of the organizations that takes care of international students is International Student Club (ISC), which organizes Buddy Programme and extra-curricular activities.
+One of the organizations that takes care of international students is Erasmus Student Network (ESN), which organizes Buddy Programme and extra-curricular activities.